theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 But an educational institution and a country are not the same.

 I am personally pro-choice in the matter, but I agree that a uniform is a uniform, and one must respect it.
-At the same time, I find it reasonable to be torn between whether a State-run educational institution, in a secular (in the sense that no religion has any say over the running of the State) State, can prohibit a piece of clothing on religious grounds.
-Because allowing and disallowing a piece of clothing which is a norm in a religion or culture are two sides of the same coin.
+At the same time, I find it reasonable to be torn between whether a State-run educational institution, in a secular (in the sense that no religion has any say over the running of the State) State, can prohibit a piece of clothing on religious grounds or not.
+Because allowing and disallowing a piece of clothing which is a norm in a religion or culture, are two sides of the same coin.
 On the one hand, the State cannot interfere in religious matters, and on the other, it cannot allow religion to interfere in State matters.
 In the case of the hijab, which of the two takes precedence?
 Can a religion interfere with the uniform of a school, or can the school interfere with a religious norm? ("Norm" is more appropriate here, until the question of whether wearing a hijab is an essential religious practice or not remains undecided.)

-In the case of the Iran protests, the issue is State control as well: the Iranian women are being forced to wear a hijab.
+In the case of the protests in Iran, the issue is State control as well: the Iranian women are being forced to wear a hijab.

 Should it not be the women and girls who decide what they want to wear, and not the government?
 Like, if someone forced me to wear a dhoti at all times of the day, I would not like it.
 Who is anybody to _ask_ me to wear anything?
 One may suggest, not compel or order.